Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Continuous translation action and invariant subspaces

-In subsequent parts of the article, we will consider the situation that we are given a subspace $\mathcal{S}'$ of $\Cu (G)$, which is invariant under translation and closed in $\|\cdot\|_\infty$.
+In subsequent parts of the book, we will consider the situation that we are given a subspace $\fS'$ of $\Cu (G)$ which is invariant under translation and closed in $\|\cdot\|_\infty$.
 Hence, this subspace is also invariant under taking convolutions with elements from $\Cc (G)$.
-We will be interested in the closure $\mathcal{S}$ of this subspace in $BC^p_{\cA}(G)$ equipped with $\|\cdot \|_{b,p,\cA}$.
-Clearly, translation action and convolution then descend from $BC^p_{\cA}(G)$ to $\mathcal{S}$ and the above considerations holds for $\mathcal{S}$ as well.
-Specifically, we find the following:
+We will be interested in the closure $\fS$ of this subspace in $BC^p_{\cA}(G)$ equipped with $\|\cdot \|_{\be,p,\cA}$.
+Clearly, the translation action and the convolution then descend from $BC^p_{\cA}(G)$ to $\fS$, and the above considerations hold for $\fS$ as well.
+Specifically, we find the following property.